Robin Mickle & His School

 Mickle is an MTSS (Multi-Tier Student Support) school.
 Our model is based on the tenets of Be Safe, Be Responsible, Be Respectful.
 Our focus is being a Learner today and growing into a Leader tomorrow.
 We have school wide processes in place to celebrate successes as do individual classrooms.
 The program is based on the philosophy that most students have correct school habits and have the knowledge and ability to regulate their behavior.
 We work to let students know that WE recognize their correct habits.
 When students need reminders on how their choices affect themselves and those around them, we also have a strategy for teachers.
 The terminology used for the beginning phases of this process is called ‘Restore’.
 It provides students with the opportunity to separate from a situation, reset themselves to being “productive during learning”, and then rejoin with limited interruption of the learning climate for themselves or others.
 Separately, teachers and student meet to restore relationship barriers that keep classroom learning out of focus.
-We know that next year, we have a goal of continued training in restoration practices and a better program for decisions as students may move into our upper tiers of intervention supports.

 The Mickle campus layout supports the ability to host common grade level students in grade specific hallways with easy access to their lockers close to core teacher classrooms.
 Core curriculum courses include English, math, science, and social studies teachers.
 We also offer a full complement of academic connection classes for students.
 Teachers do find common planning time and can cooperatively plan activities for students, celebrate student successes, and coordinate SAT support for struggling students.
 Our counselors transition with their grade level students and families during their middle school years.

 Working at Mickle is a special combination of challenge and reward.
-Now entering our next 50 years…we know that Mickle is in a transition period for young adults.
+Now entering our next 60 years…we know that Mickle is a transition period for young adults.
 Our staff (new and veteran) have ideas and perspectives that we value.
 We thank you for interest in us at Mickle where, together, we are the future without limits!